Jibanananda Das: Travels and travails

 Around this time, he wrote one of his most controversial poems.
 "Camp'e" (At the Camp) was printed in Sudhindranath Dutta's Parichay magazine and immediately caused a firestorm in the literary circle of Calcutta.
 The poem's ostensible subject is a deer hunt on a moonlit night.
 Many accused Jibanananda of promoting indecency and incest through this poem.
 More and more, he turned now, in secrecy, to fiction.
 He wrote a number of short novels and short stories during this period of unemployment, strife and frustration.

-In 1934 he wrote the series of poems that would form the basis of the collection called Rupasi Bangla.
+In 1934 he wrote the series of sonnets that would form the basis of the collection called Rupasi Bangla.
 These poems were not discovered during his lifetime, and were only published in 1957, three years after his death.

 Back in Barisal

 In 1935, Jibanananda, by now familiar with professional disappointment and poverty, returned to his alma mater Brajamohan College, which was then affiliated with the University of Calcutta.
 He joined as a lecturer in the English department.
 In Calcutta, Buddhadeb Bose, Premendra Mitra and Samar Sen were starting a brand new poetry magazine called Kobita.
 Jibanananda's work featured in the very first issue of the magazine, a poem called Mrittu'r Aagey (Before Death).
 Upon reading the magazine, Tagore wrote a lengthy letter to Bose and especially commended the Das poem: "Jibanananda Das' vivid, colourful poem has given me great pleasure."
 It was in the second issue of Kobita (Poush 1342 issue, Dec 1934/Jan 1935) that Jibanananda published his now-legendary "Banalata Sen".
 Today, this 18-line poem is among the most famous poems in the language.